Local council rates and charges

 How are rates and charges determined?

-Local councils in Queensland have broad powers under the Local Government Act to make rates and charges.
+Local councils in Queensland have broad powers under the Local Government Act 2009 to impose rates and charges.
 The City of Brisbane Act 2010 sets out similar powers for Brisbane City Council.

-Rates and charges raise provide revenue for works, services and facilities for the local community.
+Rates and charges provide revenue for works, services and facilities for the local community.

 Decisions about rates and charges must be made in an open and accountable way through an annual budget meeting of council (usually held between 1 June and 31 July each year).